 When are the values used in the conversion charge calculation available?

 The conversion charges are posted to the Wisconsin Department of Revenue website in February each year, and used to calculate the conversion charge for land use changes that occurred in the prior year.
-Even though estimates can be calculated, conversion charges are not issued until the change in use is reflected on the current year assessment roll and the property owner has the opportunity to appeal that classification change at the Board of Review (BOR).
+Even though estimates can be calculated, conversion charges are not issued until the change in use is reflected on the current year assessment roll and the property owner has the opportunity to appeal the classification change at the Board of Review (BOR).

 Are there exceptions to a conversion charge?